 - You can schedule the deadline as per your requirement

-- Specify the user experience for the installation of Chrome software on the selected devices
+Specify the user experience for installing Chrome software on the selected devices.

-- Specify user experience setting for the deployment
+- Specify user experience settings for the deployment

 - Display in Software Center and only show notifications for computer restarts